Whatsapp Icon

 Diagnosis of Gastric Cancer: A Comprehensive Guide

-Diagnosing gastric cancer involves a series of steps aimed to confirm the presence of cancer in the stomach and assess its stage.
+Diagnosing gastric cancer involves a series of steps aimed at confirming the presence of cancer in the stomach and assessing its stage.
 With advancements in medical technology, there are several effective methods used in the diagnosis of gastric cancer.
 Understanding these diagnostic techniques can help individuals recognize the importance of seeking medical attention if symptoms suggest the possibility of gastric cancer.

 Physical Examination and Medical History: